 If other addiction treatment methods have not worked for you, one option your doctor may suggest is the TMS therapy program.
-The TMS therapy program in Los Angeles at Westwind Recovery is a proven method of treating addiction.
+Westwind Recovery works with local TMS providers to refer clients based on clinical recommendations.
+This proven method for treating addiction can help you recover.

 Transcranial magnetic stimulation, otherwise known as TMS, is an option for people struggling with addiction.
 A brain pathway (or neuronal pathway) is like a power line between two brain regions.
 A brain pathway is made up of interconnected neurons, and signals travel along them from one area of the brain to another.
 Neurotransmitters are molecules that allow a message to move from one neuron to another.
 All drugs of abuse interfere with neurotransmitter signaling in some way.